pip-webui/pip-webui-tutorial/step3/Readme.md

         { name: 'global.signout', title: 'Sign out', event: 'appSignout', subActions: [] }
     ];
 }
+// Changes end here
 ```

-When you rebuild the application, you will see the following:
+When you rebuild the application, you will see the following page:

 ![Page 3](artifacts/page3.png)